-This is a method of funding the use but not the ownership of a vehicle, the customer (Lessee) is renting the vehicle for a fixed rental from a leasing company (Lessor) for an agreed period.
+This is a method of funding the use but not the ownership of a vehicle.
+The customer (Lessee) is renting the vehicle for a fixed rental from a leasing company (Lessor) for an agreed period.
 At the end of the contract the vehicle is handed back to the leasing company.
-A Contract Hire lease transfers substantially all the Risks and Rewards of ownership to the Lessor and is an `Off-Balance Sheet’ method of funding.
+A Contract Hire lease transfers all the Risks and Rewards of ownership to the Lessor and is an `Off-Balance Sheet’ method of funding.

 An insurance policy to pay the customers finance in the event of personal circumstances changing.
 (Death, sickness, accident, redundancy etc.) – see PPI

-An organisation that collects stores and provides information about credit customers’ past and current credit history.
-Main agencies are: Equifax, Experian, Infolink and HPI
+An organisation that collects stores and provides information about customers’ past and current credit history.
+Main agencies are: Callcredit, Equifax and Experian.

 An agreement for the sale of goods which allows the customer to pay all or part of the cost of the goods in instalments.
 It differs from Hire Purchase and Conditional Sale in that the title (ownership) passes to the customer at the start of the contract.

-The Data Protection Act is an Act of Parliament intended to protect the privacy of the individual person and regulate the use of personal data by laying down eight legally enforceable Data Protection Principals.
-Any business that processes personal information must notify the Information Commissioner (previously called Data Protection Commissioner) and comply with all sections of the Act.
+The Data Protection Act is an Act of Parliament intended to protect the privacy of the individual person and regulate the use of personal data by laying down eight legally enforceable Data Protection Principles.
+Any business that processes personal information must notify the Information Commissioner (previously called Data Protection Registrar) and comply with all sections of the Act.

-The customer, company or individual entering into the agreement to borrow money from a lender or a person who has an obligation of paying a debt
+The customer, company or individual entering into the agreement to borrow money from a lender or a person who has an obligation to pay a debt

 An initial payment of a portion of the capital cost of the vehicle.
 This usually takes the form of cash / cheque or equity in a part exchange vehicle